 The devastating effects of mental illness on a family become appalling clear in talented author Pat Spear’s latest novel, Hotel Impala (Twisted Road 2024).
 Leah’s drastic mood swings bring complete chaos to the lives of her two children—teenage Grace and grade-schooler Zoey—and her husband Daniel.
 Chaos is not even the worst result of Leah’s instability.
-Grace and Zoey often confront dangerous situations because Leah is often out of touch with reality.
+Grace and Zoey confront dangerous situations because Leah is often out of touch with reality.

 To Spears’s credit, Leah’s portrayal is nuanced.
 She is shown to have deep compassion for animals.
 Also, she offers her children occasional bursts of joy through simple acts like playing in a puddle with them.
 She loves her children, but unless she takes her medications regularly, she is incapable of meeting even their most basic needs.
 To cover up for their mother, the children learn to tell lies and keep secrets.
 Grace notes that their mother condones and encourages their secrecy: “Mom smiled and said, ‘My darling girls, there are no true stories; only those we hold as secrets.’”